paulmillr/paulmillr.github.io/_posts/2013-10-16-steps-to-ancap.md

 ## Bottom-up revolution

-Other great way was [described](http://mises.org/document/4365/) by Hoppe.
+Other great way was described by Hoppe in ["What Must Be Done"](http://mises.org/document/4365/).

 Since the world no longer consists of monarchies and instead cluttered by democracies, top-down method is no longer possible.
 President does not longer exercise ultimate governing authority as head of state and head of government.
 Even if he'd declared something like that, congress / parliament / whatever may ban the law.